Personal Injury Lawsuits Filed on Behalf of Someone Else

 If your loved one was injured due to someone else’s negligence and you would like to know if you can file a personal injury lawsuit on their behalf, it is important that you work with a legal team who has this experience.
 There are certain procedures that must be followed in these situations to assert your rights, whether as a surviving family member or a power of attorney.

-Our skilled lawyers at Lynch Law Firm can guide you through the entire legal process, explain the options available to you and describe your legal duties related to the victim and any recovery we may be able to obtain on your loved one’s behalf.
+Our skilled lawyers at Lynch Law Firm, PC can guide you through the entire legal process, explain the options available to you and describe your legal duties related to the victim and any recovery we may be able to obtain on your loved one’s behalf.
 If you elect to take legal action, you can trust us to fight tirelessly to recover compensation for you and your loved one.